 Farmers around the world are to thank for something you’ve eaten in just the past few hours.
 But for all their hard work and perseverance, they’re often misunderstood.
 And for those of us who work in marketing, misunderstanding this important segment can result in communication that is unfortunate and ineffective to outright alienating.

-With that in mind, here are three of the most important things I’ve learned while marketing digitally for ag brands.
+With that in mind, here are three of the most important things I’ve learned while marketing for ag brands.

 Farmers are Undeniably Digital

 Some of us may see farmers as less sophisticated in how they process digital information, or even resistant to modern technology as a whole.
-And while I’ve since found this to be untrue, it’s a misconception that was present in my own bias before I started working with ag brands and the actual farmers they serve.
+And while I’ve since found this to be untrue, it’s a misconception that was present in my own bias before I started working with ag brands and the farmers they serve.

 The fact is, farmers want what’s best for their business (more on that in a minute), and many of them are leaping forward with technology in ways that might surprise you.

 It’s not just sensors and self-driving tractors, though.
-Farmers are using technology to digest more information, more quickly, and in more places.
+Farmers are using technology to consume more information, more quickly, and in more places.
 Years studying website analytics, email open rates, and content engagement have taught me this about farmers: they have not stepped timidly into the 21st century.

 This is an opportunity for us to reach growers when and where it matters, whether it’s an update on their grain contract’s performance, or a relevant paid search ad that puts the right product in front of a serious prospect.
 This is also further evidence for the need to provide mobile-friendly websites, email design that displays well on all major devices and email clients, faster page load speeds, and where applicable, dedicated mobile apps.